accessiblecommunity/accessiblecommunity.github.io/astro/src/content/staff/rumana.md

 roles:
   default: Intern, Content Team
   content: Intern
-picture: ../../images/team/Rumana.png
+picture: ../../images/staff/Rumana.png
-alt: The Tally Cat has claimed this spot.
+alt: A young woman in a hijab, looking the other way.
 ---